NET WORTH: Unknown

 FUNDING AREAS: Educational programs and youth, healthcare and medicine, Jewish programs

-OVERVIEW: Venture capitalist Josh Kopelman and his wife Rena move their philanthropy through the Kopelman Foundation, which was established in 2001.
+OVERVIEW: Venture capitalist Josh Kopelman and his wife Rena do their grantmaking through the Kopelman Foundation, which was established in 2001.
 The couple are particularly interested in "projects that have not attracted a lot of attention and therefore have previously received limited financial support."
 They have a strong interest in education and youth, with a component of this philanthropy involving support for youth entrepreneurship.
-Other sums have gone to assorted health causes and to Jewish causes.
+Other priorities include assorted health and Jewish causes.
 A lot of grantmaking involves the Philadelphia area where the couple lives.
-In 2014, close to $234,000 went out the door; in 2015, it was $125,000.

 BACKGROUND: Josh Kopelman attended Wharton School of the University of Pennsylvania.
 In 1992, while a student, he co-founded Infonautics Corporation.
 In 1999, he founded Half.com, an online marketplace for used books, movies and music that was eventually acquired by eBay for $350 million.
 Kopelman also co-founded First Round Capital in 2004, and has invested in companies such as Linkedin and Uber.